-Eric Silverman is a professor at Wheelock College and a scholar at the Women’s Studies Research Center at Brandeis University.
+Eric Silverman is a scholar at the Women’s Studies Research Center at Brandeis University, and former research professor of anthropology at Wheelock College.
 He has a Ph.D. in anthropology and writes about the American Jewish experience and a modernizing community in Papua New Guinea.
 His latest books are “A Cultural History of Jewish Dress” and “Mortuary Dialogues: Death Ritual and the Reproduction of Moral Community in Pacific Modernities” (with D. Lipset).

 The Chicago Dyke March banned Stars of David.
 This is blamed on "intersectionality."
 Wrong.
 The concept is not the problem.
 Just the opposite.